+HMRC legislation

-- Group employees as required by HMRC legislation - other level as permitted by HMRC legislation) for a fixed period of three or five years.
+- Sharesave the Remuneration Committee has the facility to allow individuals to save up to a maximum of £500 each month (or such other level as permitted by HMRC legislation) for a fixed period of three or five years.
 At the end of the savings period, individuals may use their savings to buy ordinary shares in the Company at a discount of up to 20% (although for 2014 and past years this has been set at 15%) of the market price set at the launch of each scheme - Share Incentive Plan ('SIP') the Remuneration Committee has the facility to allow individuals to have the opportunity to purchase, out of their pre-tax salary, shares in the Company (up to such level as permitted by the Company in line with HMRC legislation) and receive up to two matching shares for every purchased share (although for 2014 and past years matching has been offered at one matching share for every six shares purchased).
-SIP also has the facility to allow for reinvestment of dividends in further shares, or the award of additional free shares (up to the limits as permitted by HMRC legislation)
+SIP also has the facility to allow for reinvestment of dividends in further shares. or the award of additional free shares (up to the limits as permitted by HMRC legislation)